flybywiresim/docs/docs/dev-corner/development-projects/discord-bot.md

 This page details the available bot commands on the FlyByWire Simulations Discord server custom bot.

+!!! warning "Discord Bot Version 3"
+    We are releasing a new version of the Discord bot.
+This version (3) will be released concurrently with the current state of our Discord Bot.
+The new version will have a new set of commands and features moving forward.

+    The documentation below is for the current version of the bot.

 For information on how to contribute to bot development, visit the Discord bot repository or contact the following users on Discord for assistance:

 - benw8484